Philippines revises Covid-19 response amid biggest surge in cases

 "Testing shall now be optional for community-level actions," said Health Undersecretary Maria Rosario Vergeire.

-Dr Salvana said that blanket testing "is not sustainable" with infections skyrocketing.
+Dr Salvana said that blanket testing is not sustainable with infections rocketing.

-The Philippines is battling its biggest surge in Covid-19 infections with cases soaring from less than 500 on Dec 25 to more than 30,000 in recent days.
+The Philippines is battling its biggest surge in Covid-19 infections, with daily cases soaring from fewer than 500 on Dec 25 to more than 30,000 in recent days.

-As Omicron tears through capital Manila, and elsewhere, health officials have had to review their policies.
+As Omicron tears through the capital Manila and elsewhere, health officials have had to review their policies.

 "The updated policies of the Philippines attempts to find acceptable standards, given our current context, and allow more flexibility to groups and sectors that can strictly implement infection, prevention and control procedures," said Dr Vergeire.